-A cat’s hair stands up as a response to hormone signals from the fight or flight system or sympathetic nervous system, as a result of stress, fear, and anger.
-On some occasions, the hair on your cat’s back may also stand along with its tail.
+A cat’s hair stands up as a response to hormone signals from the fight-or-flight system or sympathetic nervous system due to stress, fear, and anger.
+On some occasions, the hair on your cat’s back may stand along with its tail.

 Not all cats respond the same way when they are scared or startled.
-While some cats puff their tails easily, even at the sight of a cucumber, others may never puff up.
+While some cats puff their tails easily, the tails of other cats may never puff up.
 Different cats have ways of showing their emotions.
-Identifying how your cat communicates its emotions can be beneficial.

 Why Does My Cat’s Tail Puff Up?

-Piloerection could mean that a cat is under stress.
-However, it can be challenging to identify what type of stress your cat is going through.
-When your cat makes its tail bigger, it can be for numerous reasons.
+Piloerection could mean that your cat is under stress.
+However, it can be hard to identify what type of stress your cat is going through.
+When your cat makes its tail bigger, it can be for various reasons.

-Maybe your cat is being pushed around by a bigger bully, or it is being attacked (or at least thinks so) or it’s trying to look scarier to warn an enemy away from its territory.
+Maybe your cat is being pushed around by a larger feline bully, or it is being attacked (or at least thinks so), or it’s trying to look scarier to warn a rival to stay off its territory.

 A cat may hold its puffy tail straight up or straight down, and both are designed to signal different messages.
 An entirely straight, puffy tail means that your cat is in offensive mode and is ready to fight.

 A lowered puffed up tail means that your cat is afraid.
-Your cat has detected something that it doesn’t like.
-This could be a threat or something that scares her.
-Your cat may look directly at the threat with the back legs crouched slightly.
+Your cat has detected something that it dislikes.
+This could be a threat or something that scares it.
+Your cat may look directly at the threat with its back legs crouched slightly.

-If your cat is scared, allow it to get away from the source of fear so that it can get back into being its usual lively and standoffish self.
+If your cat is scared, allow it to get away from the source of fear so that it can return to being its old self.

 Other signals include arching the back, yowling, hissing, growling, flattening the ears and spitting.

 If your cat puffs its tail while arching it, it means it’s about to attack.
-When a cat shows aggression towards another cat, it must be told that it is not okay.
-If your cat is preparing for a catfight, grab the spray bottle and get ready to squirt your cats before the fight begins.
+When a cat shows aggression towards another cat, it must be told/shown that it is not okay.
+If your cat is preparing for a fight, make a loud noise to deter the behavior.

-According to the Journal of Abnormal Psychology encouraging a cat to pounce on or bite another person may teach your pet that it is rewarding to perform such actions.
+According to the Journal of Abnormal Psychology encouraging a cat to pounce on or bite another person is rewarding it for such actions.

-If your cat is threatening another person, let your cat know right away that it must stop what it is doing and leave the area – unless that person wants to be scratched or bitten.
-Provoking your cat further and staring at is guaranteed to result in an attack.
+If your cat is threatening another person, let your cat know right away that it must stop what it is doing and leave the area.
+Provoking your cat further and staring at it is almost guaranteed to result in an attack.

 This is slightly different from your cat’s aggressive position.
-It’s easy to get confused because both stances can look almost the same – but they mean the opposite.
+It’s easy to get confused because both stances can look almost the same, but they actually mean the opposite.